 4. To strengthen young people with the capacity for resilience, pride, and self-love through community expression.

-The Book of Belonging (Ongoing project)
+The Book of Belonging (Ongoing)

 Noongar Six Seasons Mirrabooka Community Mural